google/WebFundamentals/src/content/en/updates/2016/03/focus-start-point.md

 There may be times when a user will be focused on an item that needs to be set to `visibility: hidden` or `display: none`.
 An example of this would be clickable items within a carousel.
 In prior versions of Chrome, hiding the currently focused item in this manner would reset focus back to the default starting point, turning the aforementioned carousel into a nasty trap for motor impaired users.
 With sequential focus starting point, this is no longer the case.
 If an element is hidden through either of the above methods, pressing the \[Tab\] key will simply move to the next focusable item.

 #### Skip Links
 Skip links are invisible anchors which can only be reached via the keyboard.
 They allow users to “skip" navigation elements in order to jump straight into the content of a page and they can be extremely beneficial for keyboard and switch device users.
-As explained [on the WebAIM site](http://webaim.org/techniques/skipnav/):
+As explained [on the WebAIM site](http://webaim.org/techniques/skipnav/){: .external }:

 > Without some sort of system for bypassing the long list of links, some users are at a huge disadvantage.
 Consider users with no arm movement, who use computers by tapping their heads on a switch or that use a stick in their mouth to press keyboard keys.
 Requiring users to perform any action perhaps 100s of times before reaching the main content is simply unacceptable.